YasaTjoe/work_health_analysis/README.md

 One day, a thought came across my mind.
 Given all the time he wears his Apple Watch, there must be a lot of data recorded in it.
 And sure enough, when I got him to export it, it was heaps!
 I had always been a fitness enthusiast, tracking calories in and out, taking notes of my workouts, but the one thing I never had was the consistency (patience) to wear my Apple Watch as much as Matthew does.
 And this was the start of it all.

 ## Documentation
 Using a free Apple Health XML to CSV converter (https://www.ericwolter.com/projects/apple-health-export/), I was able to safely convert and retrieve all the data.
-Once I had exported the data out of the Apple Health app, there were 30-40 datasets available.
-Some interesting ones I found were:
+Once I had exported the data out of the Apple Health app, there were 30-40 datasets available, like:
 - Height (irrelevant since Matthew is neither growing nor shrinking)
 - Body Mass (A good one to track, if only Matthew would..)
 - Oxygen Saturation (What how?)